valiot/opex62541/docs/tutorials/Lifecycle.md

 #### No Session

-There may be situations where a session is not required, for those cases use `connect_no_session`
+There may be situations where a session is not required, for those cases use `connect_no_session/2`

 ```elixir
 url = "opc.tcp://localhost:4048/"